radixdlt/typescript-radix-engine-toolkit/LTS.md

 ### In-memory signing

-Whilst the toolkit provides an option of signing with in-memory private keys (via the `PrivateKey` class), this may not be suitable for your use case / security model, and it is up to the user to decide the correct pattern.
+Whilst the toolkit provides an option of signing with in-memory private keys (via the `PrivateKey` class), this may not be suitable for your use case / security model.
+It is up to you to ensure you safely generate, store, and work with / use your keys.

 For testing purposes, an example of generating a random Ed25519 public key is [presented here](./examples/core-e2e-example) - although this is only an example, and it is up to users to generate keys securely for their use cases.